-Wrap leftover taco pinwheels in plastic wrap or store them in a sealed container and refrigerate them for up to 3 days.
+Wrap leftover taco pinwheels in plastic wrap.
+Or, store them in an airtight container, and refrigerate them for up to 3 days.
 Reheat them in the microwave or a 350ºF oven until they’re warmed through.

 These taco pinwheels are great served with a side of your favorite hot sauce, guacamole, and other optional garnishes.
 Pair the pinwheels with a side of Mexican corn or corn, avocado & cilantro salad to make them a meal!

-Be sure to let the taco meat mixture cool, and if there’s a lot of liquid at the bottom of the bowl, drain it off before spreading the filling over the crescent roll dough.
+Be sure to let the taco meat mixture cool.
+If there’s a lot of liquid at the bottom of the bowl, drain it off before spreading the filling over the crescent roll dough.

 - ½ pound lean ground beef